Skip navigation

 REVO gasket scan

 The gasket scan is ideally suited to follow a non-uniform path during scanning operations.
-By defining target points along the proposed path, REVO will blend a path between the points while capturing large data point sets minimizing the amount of CMM motion.
+By defining target points along the proposed path, the REVO system will blend a path between the points while capturing large data point sets, minimising the amount of CMM motion.
 The gasket scan works under a full 5-axis motion control.

 REVO sweepscan flat plane

-Capturing data points over a plane can be accomplished by utilizing the REVO drive system to sweep back and forth while the CMM drive system move is a singular vector direction under a constant speed.
-This process minimizes the inherent inaccuracies of the CMM structure while scanning the surface at high speeds.
+Capturing data points over a plane can be accomplished by utilising the REVO drive system to sweep back and forth while the CMM drive system move is a singular vector direction at a constant speed.
+This process minimises the inherent inaccuracies of the CMM structure while scanning the surface at high speeds.

 REVO sweepscan curved plane